EU sets date for next wave of enlargement

 Albania and Macedonia are hoping to do it this year, if Macedonia can resolve its name dispute with Greece.

-Bosnia is angling to gain EU "candidate" status, while Kosovo is considering to formally ask to be named a candidate.
+Bosnia is angling to gain EU "candidate" status, while Kosovo is considering to formally ask to become a candidate.

 The commission paper warned that local disputes could hold back what it called its "ambitious" timeline.